wp-plugins/wooview/readme.txt

 1. Upload the 'wooview' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Download the 'WooView' iOS app from the Apple App Store
+3. Download the 'WooView' iOS app from the Apple App Store, Free!

 == Changelog ==

+= 1.2.2 =
+* Fix compatibility more issuess with WooCommerce 2.2.8

 = 1.2.1 =
 * Fix compatibility issues with WooCommerce 2.2.0